legendu-net/blog/misc/content/2021/04/tips-on-rustc/tips-on-rustc.markdown

 3. `rustc -O` is equivalent to `rustc -C opt-level=2` and `cargo build --release` uses the release profile which defaults to `-C opt-level=3`.

+4. pass a 24-byte object by value vs by reference. not big differeence, but generally prefer passing by reference as it gives the compiler more flexibility for optimizations.

 ## References